Featured Comment

 - Rest in the refrigerator for 2 days.
 Flip the bag over 1-2 times a day to ensure even flavoring and coloring.

-- Once you're happy with the color and flavor, drain the pickling liquid and wash the takuan with fresh water.
+- Once you're happy with the color and flavor, drain the pickling liquid and wash the takuan with fresh cold water.
 Shake well to remove excess moisture, then transfer to an airtight container.
-Store in the refrigerator for up to 1 week or 1 month in the freezer.
+Add an extra splash of rice vinegar to the jar for flavor and preservation.

 - Enjoy!